fedora-copr/copr/doc/user_documentation.rst

 .. rubric:: How long do you keep the builds? :ref:`¶ <How long do you keep the builds?>`

-We keep the last successful build from each package indefinitely.
+We keep one build for each package in one project indefinitely.
 All other builds (old packages, failed builds) are deleted after 14 days.

+Note that we keep the build with the greatest EPOCH:NAME-VERSION-RELEASE, even though that build might not be the newest one.
+Also, if there are two builds of the same package version, it is undefined which one is going to be kept.

 .. _`How is Copr pronounced?`: